MontealegreLuis/service-buses-middleware/docs/query-bus/index.md

 # Query Bus Middleware

-At a minimum you need to add the `QueryHandlerMiddleware` to your Query Bus, in order to locate, create and execute a query handler.
+At a minimum you need to add the `QueryHandlerMiddleware` to your Query Bus in order to locate, create, and execute a query handler.

 ```java
 public final class Application {